01 – Fidel Castro completes 30 years in power in Cuba.

 09 – US Army General Colin R. Powell, the son of Jamaican immigrants, becomes the first black chairman of the Joint Chiefs of Staff.

-09 – President Bush signs a bill appropriating $166 billion over ten years for the bail-out of troubled savings and loan associations.
+09 – President Bush signs a bill appropriating $166 billion over ten years to bail out troubled savings and loan associations.
 75% of the money will be taken from the income taxes of US citizens.

 10 – 99 people are killed in Mexico when a train plunges off a bridge into a flooded river.